CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Literature Review

 \section{Literature Review}

-This section reviews existing consumer clustering methodologies that utilise smart meter time series data.
-We first introduce some nomenclature for understanding the components of time series clustering approaches before discussing the methodological details of existing methods, and their associated limitations.
-We also discuss other multi-stage clustering frameworks for both energy consumer and general time series clustering to highlight the novelty and value of our proposed CROCS framework.
+This section reviews existing consumer clustering methodologies that utilise smart meter time series data, outlining the key limitations this work seeks to address.
+We begin by introducing some nomenclature for decomposing time series clustering approaches into their core components, providing a basis for contrasting existing methods.
+We then survey the consumer clustering literature, introducing a structured taxonomy of multi-stage approaches to situate CROCS within the broader methodological landscape.
+Finally, we discuss the eight fundamental limitations that collectively motivate the proposed framework.